 Testing the Service

-helloworld-service binding with the
+helloworld-service binding using the

 Using Optional Tools

 Once you have built and run your micro-service successfully using your native Linux system, you should consider using some additional development tools: X(Cross) Development System (XDS) and the Controller Area Network (CAN) Development Studio (CANdevStudio).

 XDS: Cross-compiles and ports your AGL image to your target hardware.
 For information on XDS, see the “X(cross) Development System: User’s Guide” section.

 CANdevStudio: Simulates CAN signals such as ignition status, doors status, or reverse gear by every automotive developer.
 For information on CANdevStudio, see the “CANdevStudio Quickstart” section.